kescardoso/stripeme/README.md

 ### Features Left to Implement

-1. **Colors and Dimensions** Currently the service details page include the dropdown fields for color scheme and project dimensions, but they are not dynamically functional (only the user message text field is fully functional and connected to the checkout model).
+1. **Colors and Dimensions:** Currently the service details page include the dropdown fields for color scheme and project dimensions, but they are not dynamically functional (only the user message text field is fully functional and connected to the checkout model).
 	- The color scheme option is available for webdev and design services, and when these services are selected the order summary and history returns *in development*
 	- The dimension's option is only available for design services.
 When design services are selected the order summary and history returns *in development*
 	- When color scheme is not available for a service (consultancy sessions), and the service is selected the order summary and history returns N/A